Diodes-Delight/www/content/docs/piunora/getting-started.md

 [Latest downloads for rpiboot](https://github.com/Diodes-Delight/rpiboot-binaries/releases).

+On MacOS you will still have to install libusb via the brew package manager `brew install libusb` We will work on a more beginner friendly solution for the future.

-If you are on Linux and have trouble with the binary you can [build `rpiboot` yourself](https://github.com/raspberrypi/usbboot).
+If you are on Linux and have trouble with the binary built with Ubuntu 20.04 you can [build `rpiboot` yourself](https://github.com/raspberrypi/usbboot).

 Now that we have the `rpiboot` tool we can put the CM4 into USB boot mode.
 If you can see it on Windows use the start menu search to look for `rpiboot`